indhujaya2014-web/Project1_Artifacts-/README.md

 1. List all artifacts from the 11th century belonging to Byzantine culture.
 2. How many artifacts are there per department?
 3. What are the top 5 most used colors by frequency?
+4. What is the average rank of all artifacts?

 **Join-Based Examples:**
 1. List artifact titles and hues for all artifacts belonging to the Byzantine culture.
 2. Find artifact titles ranked in the top 10 that include the color hue "Grey".
 3. How many artifacts exist per classification, and what is the average media count for each?
+4. List all colors used for a given artifact ID.
 ---